mylovedsystem/IntrotoIIIF/content/Module2AA.md

 The project will be showcased on a webpage, which can be accessed from the project homepage: *The GitHub Pages site for ______ is*

-The webpage will feature subpages with audiovisual content or explanatory text which can be sharable and easily accessible.
+The webpage will feature subpages that contain audiovisual content and list your annotations and timestamps, making your audio or video more discoverable and accessible.
+In addition to the audiovisual content, you can also create pages that contain photos and text that explains the project.

 ![image](https://github.com/mylovedsystem/IntrotoIIIF/assets/140271862/ba8c2213-645b-4ea6-8498-ce90d80153a0)
 *Example of a AudiAnnotate-created project webpage showing an audio material and related annotations.
-Source: [Library of Congress Blogs](https://blogs.loc.gov/thesignal/2022/08/collaborations-with-embedded-audio-metadata-reusing-cue-chunk-data-for-iiif-web-annotations/)
+Source:* [Library of Congress Blogs](https://blogs.loc.gov/thesignal/2022/08/collaborations-with-embedded-audio-metadata-reusing-cue-chunk-data-for-iiif-web-annotations/)